-Learn how to configure NTP (Network Time Protocol) on Linux machines to sync time with ntp server over network.
-Also learn how to manually sync time on ntp.
+Learn how to configure NTP (Network Time Protocol) on Linux machines to sync time with the NTP server over the network.
+Also, learn how to manually sync time on NTP.

-Now a days NTP (Network Time Protocol) is one of the essential thing in any IT infrastructure.
+Nowadays NTP (Network Time Protocol) is one of the essential things in any IT infrastructure.
 Apart from production even development or test environments also backed with NTP to ensure smooth operations.
-Lets see what is NTP and how to configure it in Linux machine.
+Let’s see what is NTP and how to configure it in the Linux machine.

 What is NTP

-NTP is protocol used to sync time of machines with NTP server (can be appliance or another Linux machine) over network.
-It aims at keeping all machines clock in sync so that there will be no delays between any two machines in a network.
+NTP is the protocol used to sync the time of machines with the NTP server (can be an appliance or another Linux machine) over the network.
+It aims at keeping all the machines clock in sync so that there will be no delays between any two machines in a network.
 This is very crucial in production environments running finance data.
 Network time protocol runs on UDP port 123.
-This should be open between time server and client in both directions.
+This should be open between the time server and client in both directions.

 What is NTP server

-NTP server can be another machine with NTP server side configuration running or it can be a dedicated NTP appliance.
-NTP appliance is a small rack mount server looking device which has a antenna attached to it.
-Antenna can be extended to building rooftops to ensure better signal receiving.
-These appliances receives signals and hence synchronize their own time with satellites in space.
-Now their own system time will be set a benchmark to sync other machines with it over network.
-Appliance comes with its own configuration which can be done on front display buttons or by connecting to its console.
-Each vendor has different set of configs and different methods to set them.
+NTP server can be another machine with NTP server-side configuration running or it can be a dedicated NTP appliance.
+NTP appliance is a small rackmount server looking device that has an antenna attached to it.
+An antenna can be extended to building rooftops to ensure better signal receiving.
+These appliances receive signals and hence synchronize their own time with satellites in space.
+Now their own system time will be set a benchmark to sync other machines with it over the network.
+The appliance comes with its own configuration which can be done on front display buttons or by connecting to its console.
+Each vendor has a different set of configs and different methods to set them.

 Configure NTP client

-Lets assume we already have a NTP appliance names ntpappliance1.xyz.com with IP 10.10.1.2 in our infra.
-Now we will see step by step configuring Linux server to sync time with this appliance over network.
+10.10.1.2 in our infra.
+Now we will see step by step configuring Linux server to sync time with this appliance over the network.

-2. Edit /etc/ntp.conf file to add appliance or ntp server name into it.
-Add IP/hostname in the end of file.
-If you are supplying hostname here then make sure relevant entry is present in /etc/hosts file.
-I have shown both entries in below example IP and hostname.
+/etc/ntp.conf file to add appliance or NTP server name into it.
+Add IP/hostname in the end of the file.
+If you are supplying hostname here then make a sure relevant entry is present in /etc/hosts file.
+I have shown both entries in the below example IP and hostname.

-4. Check time sync status using below command :
+4. Check time sync status using command :

 Here different fields are :